binwiederhier/ntfy/docs/config.md

 ```

 ### Access control list (ACL)
-The access control list (ACL) **manages access to topics for non-admin users, and for anonymous access**.
-Each entry
+The access control list (ACL) **manages access to topics for non-admin users, and for anonymous access (`everyone`/`*`)**.
-represents the access permissions for a user to a specific topic or topic pattern.
+Each entry represents the access permissions for a user to a specific topic or topic pattern.

 The ACL can be displayed or modified with the `ntfy access` command:

 ```
-ntfy access                            # Shows the entire access control list ntfy access USERNAME                   # Shows access control entries for USERNAME ntfy access USERNAME TOPIC PERMISSION  # Allow/deny access for USERNAME to TOPIC
+ntfy access                            # Shows access control list (alias: 'ntfy user list') ntfy access USERNAME                   # Shows access control entries for USERNAME ntfy access USERNAME TOPIC PERMISSION  # Allow/deny access for USERNAME to TOPIC
 ```